-- 8.7 As evident from Figure 8.1 overleaf, Wirral has a large number of historic assets including:
+- 8.6 Wirral has a large number of historic assets including:

 - 26 conservation areas.

 - 8 scheduled monuments.

 - 4 registered parks and gardens.

-- 8.8 The Borough also contains a large number of listed buildings.
+- 8.7 The Borough also contains a large number of listed buildings.
 The WBC website notes that "Wirral contains over 1,900 buildings and structures listed by Historic England", with a review of HE's list itself indicating that of this total 722 are listed buildings.
-31 of these are Grade II\ (buildings of special interest) and nine are Grade I (buildings of exceptional interest).
+31 of these are Grade II (buildings of special interest) and nine are Grade I (buildings of exceptional interest).

-- 8.9 The majority of the Borough's 26 conservation areas has a management plan.
+- 8.8 The majority of the Borough's 26 conservation areas has a management plan.
 Historic England defines conservation area management plans as "vehicles for reinforcing the positive character of a historic area as well as for avoiding, minimising and mitigating negative impacts identified as affecting the area.
-This may also outline opportunities to better reveal or enhance significance, possibly through the location or design of new development".
-The following conservation areas have no current management plan:
+This may also outline opportunities to better reveal or enhance significance, possibly through the location or design of new development36".
+The following conservation areas do not currently have a management plan:

 - Clifton Park

+- Hamilton Square

+- Lower Bebbington

 - Meols Drive

-- The Kings Gap